Tree-Level Color-Kinematics Duality from Pure Spinor Actions: M-brane models

-Note that the right two diagrams are glued together from two quartic $\Phi^4$ vertices.
-By construction, the coefficients of the resulting total quartic vertex is totally anti-symmetric; equivariance of the cubic vertices induces equivariance and thus CK-duality of the quartic $\Phi^4$ vertices.
-Therefore, for the BLG model, cubic CK-duality implies quartic CK-duality, in accordance with the observation in~\cite{Huang:2012wr,Huang:2013kca} that the on-shell 3-Lie algebra CK-duality of BLG holds up to $10$ points and that the double copy to 3D $\caN=16$ supergravity works.
+The right two diagrams consist of quartic $\Phi^4$ vertices.
+By construction, the coefficients of the resulting total quartic vertex are totally antisymmetric.
+Equivariance of the cubic vertices induces equivariance and thus CK-duality of the quartic $\Phi^4$ vertices.
+For the BLG model, cubic CK-duality therefore implies quartic CK-duality, agreeing with the observation in~\cite{Huang:2012wr,Huang:2013kca} that on-shell 3-Lie algebra CK-duality of BLG holds at $\le10$ points with double copy to 3D $\caN=16$ supergravity.

 Next, consider the ABJM and ABJ models.
-Here, the 3-brackets~\eqref{eq:3-bracket-antisymmetric-defn} and~\eqref{eq:3-bracket-symmetric-defn} still exist but fail to be totally (anti-)symmetric (although they are cyclic with respect to the metric).
-Hence, when one translates the cubic graphs into the corresponding quartic graphs, one must remember the cyclic order of the attached edges.
-Thus, the scattering amplitude is partitioned into terms labeled not by unadorned quartic trees but rather by quartic trees with extra labeling data.
-This accords with and explains the observation in~\cite{Huang:2013kca,Sivaramakrishnan:2014bpa} that, for the ABJM model, the quartic BCJ identities (formulated with unadorned quartic graphs) fail starting at eight points and that the double copy also fails.
+Here, the 3-brackets~\eqref{eq:3-bracket-antisymmetric-defn} and~\eqref{eq:3-bracket-symmetric-defn} still exist but are not totally (anti-)symmetric (being merely cyclic with respect to the metric).
+Hence, when translating the cubic graphs into the corresponding quartic graphs, one must remember the cyclic order of the attached edges.
+Thus, the scattering amplitude is partitioned into terms labeled not by unadorned quartic trees but by quartic trees with extra labels.
+This accords with the observation in~\cite{Huang:2013kca,Sivaramakrishnan:2014bpa} that, for the ABJM model, the quartic BCJ identities and quartic double copy (with unadorned quartic graphs) fail.